Jump toUpdate content

 Bucket policy

 A bucket policy is a resource-based policy option.
-It allows users to grant access to buckets in other Scaleway projects and organizations.
+It allows you to grant more granular access to Object Storage resources.

-By default, all Object Storage resources in a project are private and can be accessed only by users of said project.
-Adding a bucket policy to a bucket allows you to grant access to outside users.
-You can use different combinations of the policy's component strings to customize your permissions for different purposes as required.
+By default, all Object Storage resources in a Project are private and can be accessed only by users or applications with IAM permissions.
+Adding a bucket policy to a bucket allows you to specify who can perform which actions on a bucket and the objects it contains.
+You can combine the different elements of a bucket policy to tailor your permissions according to your use case.

 Bucket website